Definition: A colorless, odorless, gaseous element, represented by the symbol “H”

 In the 18th and 19th centuries, scientists learned that the air components could be liquefied by compressing and cooling the air.
-Hydrogen can be liquefied fully by cooling it below the critical point of 20.28 K. Solid hydrogen is the solid state of hydrogen.
-It can be formed by decreasing the temperature below −259.14 °C. A slush hydrogen is a combination of liquid and solid hydrogen.
+Hydrogen can be liquefied fully by cooling it below the critical point of 20.28 K. Solid hydrogen is the solid-state of hydrogen.
+It can be formed by decreasing the temperature below −259.14 °C. Slush hydrogen is a combination of liquid and solid hydrogen.

 Hydrogen cations include the following:

 - proton (1H+) – the cation of the isotope protium

 - deuteron (2H+) – the cation of the isotope deuteron

 - triton (3H+) – the cation of the isotope tritium

 - hydronium ion (H3O+) – an aqueous hydrogen cation

 Hydrogen anions are exemplified by the following: